 The FOC calculator here will allow you to test your arrows and see if they fit the percentage of FOC you are trying to achieve.
 To get the full picture of how capable your arrows are, it is also important to understand their speed, kinetic energy, and momentum.
 It all matters when trying to create the perfect arrow setup for your bow.

 Calculate your arrow’s FOC percentage in just two steps using the calculator above.
 Make sure you take your measurements using the guidelines in the graphic above too.

-What is the Best FOC for My Arrows?
+What is the Best FOC for Hunting Arrows?